 Federal Direct Student Loans are similar to car loans/mortgages and have the same, if not worse, consequences for non-payment.
-You must repay a student loan even if your financial circumstances becomes difficult.
+You must repay a student loan even if your financial circumstances become difficult.
 Your student loans cannot be canceled because you didn’t get the education or job you expected, or because you didn’t complete your education.

 Know What You Owe

 Choosing a Repayment Plan

-You have a choice of several repayment plans that are designed to meet your needs.
+- You have a choice of several repayment plans that are designed to meet your needs.
 The amount you pay and the length of time to repay your loans will vary depending on the repayment plan you choose.
-To explore the different repayment options offered, please visit https://studentaid.ed.gov/sa/repay-loans/understand/plans.
+A chart outlining available repayment plans is available here.

 Deferment and Forbearance

-Deferment and forbearance offer a way for you to temporarily postpone or lower your loan payments while you are attending school, in the military, experiencing financial hardship or in certain other situations.
+Deferment and a forbearance offer a way for you to temporarily postpone or lower your loan payments while you are attending school, in the military, experiencing financial hardship or in certain other situations.

-If you are unable to make your scheduled loan payments, but do not qualify for a deferment, your loan servicer may be able to grant you a forbearance.
-With forbearance you may be able to stop making payments or reduce your monthly payment for up to 12 months.
-Interest will continue to accrue on your subsidized and unsubsidized loans.
+- If you are unable to make your scheduled loan payments, but do not qualify for a deferment, your loan servicer may be able to grant you a forbearance.
+With a forbearance you may be able to stop making payments or reduce your monthly payment for up to 12 months.

-Contacting your loan servicer is the best way to prevent you from going into default or getting yourself out of default.
-Explain your situation and ask the lender what your options are.
+- Contacting your loan servicer is the best way to prevent you from going into default or getting yourself out of default.
+Explain your situation and ask the servicer what your options are.

 For additional information about loan repayment, please visit http://studentaid.ed.gov/repay-loans.